douglasgreen/news/notes.md

 Use Deep Research with this inquiry:

 I am writing a special report to cover news topics.
-Write a summary of the following in simple English to give background and explanation:
+Write a summary of the following to give background and explanation:

 - topic

 ### Summaries

-Summarize and explain this text using simple English in 2-3 paragraphs:
+Summarize and explain this text in 2-3 paragraphs:

 ## Headings

-Write a title and a 1 paragraph story about this topic from the news using simple English:
+Write a title and a 1 paragraph story about this topic from the news:

 ```
 ## Politics & Governance